githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

 ## Verb Dependencies

+Given two verbs `verb1` and `verb2`, I write `verb1 < verb2` to mean
+that there is an implementation of `verb2` that depends on `verb1`.
+In other words, `verb2` is available for use as long as `verb1` is implemented.
+While there are a lot of fine details in terms of implementation, one thing worth remembering is that each of the listed verbs for sequential batching-processing is available as long as `streamize` is implemented.

 ## Let's see some verbs in action!

 The famous 8-queen puzzle asks the player to find ways to put eight